PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Snorkel Boat Tours – A Day of Sun, Wind & Sea Life

-11/11- We have heard that some of the boats are no longer selling beer, or are limiting the supply.
+We have heard that some of the boats no longer offer or sell beer, or are limiting the supply.
 If having beer during the trip is important to you, please call and make the operator you choose will have it available.

 Most of the operators have catamaran sailboats, but depending on the wind and water conditions, they may motor to the destinations.
 Some are high-speed catamaran motor boats that get you to and from the snorkel spots much quicker.
 Being that they are all catamarans, we found they rock less, so sea-sickness is usually not an issue.